rvaidyaa/cardDealer/README.md

 ### API Documentation

-API endpoints for the back end
+API endpoints for cardDealer methods
 * Make Deck: GET to '/'
 * Shuffle: GET to '/shuffle'
 * Shuffle Remaining: GET to '/shuffle-remaining'